Operation Tun Tun: Arrests of politicians and journalists

 Freddy Superlano, a former candidate, was detained by masked men two days after the election.
 Shortly before, Cabello had announced that the arrest of ten opposition leaders was planned.
 Cabello confirmed Superlano's arrest 30 hours later but did not reveal his whereabouts.
 A week later, attorney Joel García confirmed that Superlano and journalist Roland Carreño (who also worked for the Popular Will party) were held in El Helicoide on unknown charges, calling their arrests "kidnapping with a judicial appearance".
 Representatives of Superlano's party said they were told by chavista informants that Superlano would be tortured to "make him confess to the false plan set up by regime spokesmen such as Tarek William Saab".

 The same day that Superlano was detained, Ricardo Estévez, an advisor with Vente Venezuela for the González campaign, was taken from his residence by armed men from two unmarked cars, presumed to be from the Bolivarian Intelligence Service.
 Rafael Sivira, the youth coordinator for opposition party Radical Cause, and another unidentified person were also detained.

 Vente Venezuela politician María Oropeza livestreamed as security forces broke into her residence without a search warrant and arrested her two hours after she described the ongoing detentions as a "witch hunt".
 According to Infobae, the DGCIM added music by Freddy Krueger (a character from A Nightmare on Elm Street) and published their edited version of the video.
 As of 9 August, her whereabouts were unknown.

 BBC News says it has been told that journalists and activists have been targeted in Operation Tun-Tun.
 The Venezuelan SNTP (Syndicate of National Press Workers) denounced that reporter Yousner Alvarado and cameraman Paúl León were arrested shortly after the election, and photographer Deysi Penna was detained on 2 August.
 That same day, Chilean National Television said its journalist Iván Núñez and his cameraman José Luis Tapia were arrested; they were later released safely in Colombia.

 Opposition targeted

 Opposition leaders said that citizens who witnessed the vote tally sheets in the electoral process (poll watchers) were persecuted and detained.
 The CNE had their contact data; Maduro accused them of being guerillas, according to NTN 24.
-Many poll watchers reportedly have "fled their homes in fear".
+Many poll watchers "fled their homes in fear".

 On 2 August, Vente Venezuela said its offices in Caracas were attacked by six armed individuals who ransacked the premises.